 I've had people come in with a box of games they haven't touched in 20 years.
 They almost always say the same thing: I just want to make sure I'm doing the right thing.
 That hesitation makes sense.
 These aren't just games.
 But at some point, the box in the closet stops being a collection and starts being clutter.

 - Not every old game is a goldmine.
-Common titles have likely peaked and are losing value as condition fades.
+Common titles have likely peaked and condition fades every year they sit in a box.

 - If you haven't touched them in years, selling is almost always the right call.